Buddhism in China

 Siddhartha Gautama

 The founder of Buddhism, Siddhartha Gautama was born as the son of an Indian nobleman in 623BCE.
 He lived a pampered childhood, never venturing outside the family's palace in Nepal.
 When at the age of 29 he saw the suffering of people in the outside world he determined to renounce all worldly pleasures.
 After traveling widely to seek a cure to suffering, he achieved enlightenment under a banyan tree.
 He concluded that suffering was caused by craving for the unattainable, and so the removal of desires is the key to peace and contentment.
 The best known belief is that the spirit is immortal and that all creatures are re-incarnated after death, the kind of creature you become will depend on the virtuousness of the previous life.
 This led to strict vegetarianism, as otherwise you may end up eating your relatives!
 The strong belief in re-incarnation led to a weaker hold on the sanctity of life.
-Suicide, never a crime in China, would lead, if done for the right reasons might actually be rewarded by a happier next re-incarnation.
+Suicide, never a crime in China, would lead, if done for the right reasons might actually be rewarded by a happier re-incarnation in the next life.
 Similarly if a family is close to death from starvation then infanticide could be justified on the grounds that the child would most likely have a better life when they are reborn.

 Eight steps to Enlightenment